Covenant for communities

 - recognise and remember the sacrifices faced by the armed forces community

 - encourage activities which help to integrate the armed forces community into local life

 - encourage the armed forces community to help and support the wider community, whether through participation in events and joint projects, or other forms of engagement

 Community covenants may look quite different from one location to another.
 This is a scheme where one size does not fit all, and the nature of the support offered will be determined by both need and capacity

 GOV.UK shares details of all successful projects funded by the Armed Forces Covenant.

-Did you know that just one of our Regional Covenant Managers helped various RAF Stations apply and receive funding to the value of £200k between 2015 and 2016?
-If you'd like any advice or a chat with one of our managers please contact the team.
+Did you know that in just one year, one of our Regional Covenant Managers helped various RAF Stations apply and receive funding to the value of £200k?
+If you’d like any advice or a chat with one of our managers please contact the team.